9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Photography Blogs (Examples of Types of Blogs to Start) This Year

 Many photography blogs also sell eBooks or courses, run ads, and partner up with camera companies.
-Popular photography blogs will often receive free cameras and accessories to review, too.
+Popular photography blogs will often receive free cameras and accessories to review.
 Here’s a guest post Andy wrote recently about his experiences monetizing his photography blog with the Amazon affiliate program.

 Bonus: 7 Blog Monetization Ideas (for All Types of Blogs)

-Let’s take a look at some key ways that you can monetize your blog, regardless of your niche and audience.
+Let’s look at some key ways you can monetize your blog, regardless of your niche and audience.

 1. Advertising

-While running ads is simple and straightforward, there are a few key drawbacks you need to consider:
+While running ads is simple, there are a few key drawbacks you need to consider:

 • You won’t make much money from ads unless you have a huge amount of traffic.
 Most people won’t click on an ad, so you may need hundreds or even thousands of visitors for just a single click — and each click may pay only a few cents.